Overview

 Today, Life of Pi continues to be a source of contemplation and discussion.
 Its unique method of storytelling resonates with readers across cultural and generational lines.
 The novel’s adaptation into a visually stunning film by Ang Lee in 2012 further extended the reach of Pi’s tale, captivating audiences with its cinematic portrayal of the extraordinary journey.

-Read the full plot summary, an in-depth analysis of the character of Pi, and explanations of important quotes from Life of Pi.
+Read the full book summary, an in-depth character analysis of Pi, and explanations of important quotes from Life of Pi.

 Upgrade to PLUS and get instant access to all the study tools